muhammadayman97/sqlite-pandas-and-visuals/README.md

 in this kernel i have used sqlite for preparing some data for work, and with pandas i have done some analysis and visualizations.

-if you have any suggest,advice or correction please don't hesitate to write it, i think it will be very helpful for me.

 we will go through these topics:

         1- Real Madrid Statistics